lionheart/Xcode-Templates/README.md

 make
 ```

 You'll need to enter your password.
 This is because Xcode templates are stored in `/Applications/Xcode.app/Contents/Developer/Platforms/iPhoneOS.platform/Developer/Library/Xcode/Templates/`, which is a write-protected folder.
+This command creates a symlink to the folder in which you downloaded the templates to (so you don't need to muck around in Xcode-land).

 Removal
 -------